05 Jan 2018 Tax Preparation: What’s New for Individuals? – Part 1

 Prior law’s $1 million/$500,000 limitations continue to apply to taxpayers who refinance existing qualified residence debt that was incurred before Dec.
 15, 2017, so long as the debt resulting from the refinancing doesn’t exceed the amount of the refinanced debt.
 (Code Sec.
 163(h)(3)(F))

 Boosted charitable contribution deduction limit.
+Changing to the charitable contribution deduction limit can have a huge impact on tax preparation.
 For contributions made in tax years beginning after Dec.
 31, 2017 and before Jan.
 1, 2026, the 50% limitation under Code Sec.
 170(b) for cash contributions to public charities and certain private foundations is increased to 60%.
 (Code Sec.
 170(b)(1)(G)) Contributions exceeding the 60% limitation generally may be carried forward and deducted for up to five years, subject to the later year’s ceiling.

 No charitable deduction for college athletic seating rights.
 For contributions made in tax years beginning after Dec.
 31, 2017, no charitable deduction is allowed for any payment to an institution of higher education in exchange for which the payor receives the right to buy tickets or seating at an athletic event.
 (Code Sec.
 170(l))